-Shopping in Bangkok is an experience everyone should try.
+Shopping in Chiang Mai is an experience everyone should try.
 The sheer variety of shopping options is enough to make your head spin.
-The city is rightfully famed for its collection of markets, but there’s a growing number of air-conditioned megamalls and ancient retail enclaves, so whatever you’re looking for you have a good chance of finding it in Bangkok.
+The city is rightfully famed for its collection of markets, but there’s a growing number of air-conditioned megamalls and ancient retail enclaves, so whatever you’re looking for you have a good chance of finding it in Chiang Mai.

 Chiang Mai is a city in mountainous northern Thailand that dates back to the 1200s.
 Its Old City area still retains vestiges of walls and moats from its history as a cultural and religious center.
 It's also home to hundreds of elaborate temples, including 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang, adorned with carved serpents Chiang Mai is a study in vibrant contrasts-here, ancient temples (over 300) are as much of a draw as trendy bars, hotels and restaurants.
 You'll also find adventure activities (like white-water rafting tours) and a wide range of spas.